mubaarik/intel_tera_mavlink/README.md

-NOTE: Documented and up to date version of this code is hosted on MIT interprice github.
+NOTE: Documented and up to date version of this code is hosted on MIT enterprise github.

 # intel_tera_mavlink